Deed Restrictions in Real Estate: Definition & Examples

 1. Jane, a new agent, is helping her client buy a home in a high-end neighborhood.
 Her client wants to build a large in-ground pool.
 Before proceeding, Jane checks the deed restrictions and finds that pools are prohibited.
 By understanding this, Jane avoids wasting her client’s time and money on an unsuitable property.

 2. Mike, an investor, buys a deed-restricted property and plans to turn it into a rental.
 After closing, he discovers a restriction stating that homes cannot be rented for less than 6 months.
 This impacts his business plan for short-term rentals, forcing him to rethink his strategy.
+It also affects his financing — if Mike had used a package mortgage to cover both the property and its furnishings for a rental operation, the deed restriction effectively undermines the entire investment thesis.
+This is why reviewing restrictions before closing, not after, is essential.

 Summing up